Table of Contents[Hide][Show]

 Take a few days on the American road to explore the vast wide-open spaces and glorious mountains.
+Our list of TravelingMom-endorsed road trips has something for just about everyone.
 Pick your favorite: winding country roads, coastal highways, byways through stunning mountain landscapes or long flat stretches of the Great Plains —we have it all.

 As the Hampton’s easternmost town, it’s a popular destination for city dwellers looking for an escape.
 Heading east from New York City you’ll have a relaxing ride along the coastline of Long Island.

 Lobster stands will tempt you along the way.
 But if you can only choose one, make it The Lobster Roll restaurant known as LUNCH.
 Housed in a red, white and blue clapboard building LUNCH has been serving lobster rolls, crab cakes and all kinds of tasty seafood since 1965.

 When you’re ready to explore, head out to Montauk Point State Park.
 Located on the eastern tip of the South Shore of Long Island, the park offers nature trails and stunning views of the Atlantic Ocean as it meets the Block Island Sound.

-It’s off Route 1, but one of my favorite road trips in the Southeast is the Blue Ridge Parkway.
+One of my favorite road trips in the Southeast is the Blue Ridge Parkway.
 It’s also one of the country’s most famous scenic drives.
-Beginning at the edge of Virginia’s Shenandoah National Park, the Blue Ridge winds 469 miles south through North Carolina to the Great Smokey Mountains National Park.
+Beginning at the edge of Virginia’s Shenandoah National Park, the Blue Ridge winds 469 miles south through North Carolina to the Great Smoky Mountains National Park.